-A detailed step-by-step description of the setup and the installation of the TruCluster scripts in an SAP environment provide the TruCluster scripts for SAP/R3 documentation.
+A detailed step-by-step description of the setup and the installation of the TruCluster scripts in a SAP environment provide the TruCluster scripts for SAP/R3 documentation.

-Figure 14 shows the implementation of the SAP database (T5O_DB) and the Central Instance (T5O_DVEBMGS00) services in the verification configuration.
+The following image shows the implementation of the SAP database (T5O_DB) and the Central Instance (T5O_DVEBMGS00) services in the verification configuration.